-We’ve all heard of humidity.
-Plenty of homeowners have invested in dehumidifiers to prevent the damage it can cause.
-Most people who live with humidity don’t enjoy it too much.
-And those who don’t live with it are thankful for that fact!
+We’ve all heard of humidity; plenty of homeowners have invested in dehumidifiers to prevent the damage it can cause.
+Most people who live with humidity don’t enjoy it too much and those who don’t live with it are thankful for that fact!
 Humidity refers to how much water vapor is in the air.
 Generally, the more water vapor there is, the more humid that area is.
-But did you know that there are different kinds of humidity Absolute, relative, and specific humidity are all terms that represent different aspects of humidity.
+But did you know that there are different types of humidity?
+Absolute, relative, and specific humidity are all terms that represent different types of humidity.

 This term is used to describe the actual amount of water vapor that is saturating the air.
 Absolute humidity is calculated by finding the mass of water vapor in an area and dividing it by the mass of air in the same area.